nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous AddressBook home folder. ([See Data File Structure](#editing-the-data-file))
+**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous ClientGrid home folder. ([See Data File Structure](#editing-the-data-file))

 --------------------------------------------------------------------------------------------------------------------